A Comprehensive Overview Of Data Quality Monitoring

 Data source orchestration

 When monitoring data quality, ingesting data from various sources adds a lot of overhead.
-The larger the number of sources, the more complexity likely that you would have to deal with similar and varying data quality issues.
+The larger the number of sources, the more likely you would have to deal with similar and varying data quality issues.

 What should you monitor in your data systems?

 In most solutions, a data profiler (such as whylogs) generates the metadata about the data from the upstream source (or data producer).
-The metadata provides the information required to appropriately observe the data system with the five data observability pillars listed above.
+The metadata provides the information required to observe the data system appropriately with the five data observability pillars listed above.
 It can be a good source for the data quality metric.

 Choosing what to monitor in your data system

-What’s the importance of the downstream system consuming the data?
+2. Importance of the downstream system

-When you consider this, you will know the most important issues to monitor—especially when you talk to domain experts.
+Considering this, you will know the most important issues to monitor—especially when you talk to domain experts.

 After establishing the monitoring system and process, the direct costs are labor and system resources—ideally, the better the monitoring technology, the lower the labor costs.
 You may want to log many issues, but knowing the cost of monitoring, you can hone in on monitoring the most critical issues—including those you don’t know.